 To report, upon request, to the Governing Council on its activities and deliberations.

-The CoA shall consist of the Regional Affiliate Representatives, the members of the leadership, the Affiliate Representative at Large, and the Executive Board appointed members.
-The Affiliate Representatives to the Action Board are ex-officio members.
+The CoA shall consist of the Regional Affiliate Representatives, the members of the leadership, the Affiliate Representative at Large, the Executive Board appointed members, and an Affiliate Representative to the Caucus Collaborative..

 Ten of the CoA voting members shall represent the state affiliates that are located within the HHS federal regions (Regional Representatives).
 The Affiliate Representatives to the Governing Council (ARGCs) within each region are eligible for selection to the position of Regional Representative, by the ARGCs within each region.
 The Regional Representatives shall serve a two-year term on the CoA.
 Even-numbered regions shall select their representatives in even-numbered years and odd-numbered regions shall select their representatives in odd-numbered years.